WSU-4110/Dinners-Done/README.md

 - Kristina did final editing on SRS assignment
 - Submission of SRS assignment submitted by Kristina
 - Mohammed added all Functional and Non-Functional requirements into issues on GitHub

+6/04
+- Hilda did some editing on website
+- Mohammed reviewed his code and did some editing
+- Kristina worked on the recipe list